 Since federal loans do not look at your credit history, they do not require a cosigner to be present with the student/borrower.
 This means that no one else has to worry about your student loan payment status if you can not pay.

-If you face economic hardship, you may defer your federal student loans for up to a period of three years.
+If you face economic hardship, you may defer your federal student loans for up to three years.
 In this aspect, private student loans are rarely flexible, and very less so.
 They mostly offer postponements on payments for 12 months in three-month increments.

 Subsidized loans accumulate less interest